 However, as I said before, look out for the range.
 It will drop in cold weather.

 Now, let’s make the obvious point.
-Safety is welcome even on the beautiful sunny day.
+E-scooter safety is welcome even on beautiful, sunny days.

 I’ll be short and precise, don’t worry:

-In a section about clothes, I’ve pointed out that you need a helmet.
+In the section about clothes, I pointed out that you need a helmet.

-It is necessary, apparently, but now I am going to show you what options you have here.
-Regular scooter helmet is enough.
+It is necessary and now I am going to show you what options you have here.
+A regular scooter helmet is enough.